-Elise Blanchard if a French freelance photojournalist who has been based and working in Afghanistan for seven years, focusing mainly on how women and girls have been impacted by war, the humanitarian crisis and climate change, as well as on the Taliban and their governance.
+Elise Blanchard if a French freelance photojournalist and writer who has been based and working in Afghanistan for seven years, focusing mainly on the impact of conflict on women and girls, as well as the Taliban and their governance.

 She worked for AFP's Kabul bureau for two years, covering the Fall of the country in 2021, before returning to freelancing.

 As one of the very few journalists still in Afghanistan, she tries to document the realities on the ground, especially in hard-to-reach areas.
-Her most recent work focused on access to maternal healthcare.
+Recently, she reported extensively on access to maternal healthcare.

 A series she produced on the experience of girlhood across Afghanistan was awarded the UNICEF Photo of the Year Award in 2025.

-Elise also regularly collaborated with NGOs and UN agencies shooting photo stories and video for organisations including MSF, Handicap International, Action Against Hunger, the World Food Program, amongst others.
+Elise also shot photo and video for humanitarian organisations including Doctors Without Borders, Handicap International, Action Against Hunger, the World Food Program, and others.

 In the last few years, her pictures have been shown in several group exhibits in Europe, and a book she wrote over the past three years will come out in 2026.